mirage/capnp-rpc/README.md

 * [E Reference Mechanics][] gives some insight into how distributed promises work.

 ## FAQ

+### Why does my connection stop working after 10 minutes?

+Cap'n Proto connections are often idle for long periods of time, and some networks automatically close idle connections.
+To avoid this, capnp-rpc-unix sets the `SO_KEEPALIVE` option when connecting to another vat, so that the initiator of the connection will send a TCP keep-alive message at regular intervals.
+However, TCP keep-alives are sent after the connection has been idle for 2 hours by default, and this isn't frequent enough for e.g. Docker's libnetwork, which silently breaks idle TCP connections after about 10 minutes.

+A typical sequence looks like this:

+1. A client connects to a server and configures a notification callback.
+2. The connection is idle for 10 minutes. libnetwork removes the connection from its routing table.
+3. Later, the server tries to send the notification and discovers that the connection has failed.
+4. After 2 hours, the client sends a keep-alive message and it too discovers that the connection has failed.
+   It establishes a new connection and retries.

+On some platforms, capnp-rpc-unix (>= 0.9.0) is able to reduce the timeout to 1 minute by setting the `TCP_KEEPIDLE` socket option.
+On other platforms, you may have to configure this setting globally (e.g. with `sudo sysctl net.ipv4.tcp_keepalive_time=60`).

 ### How can I return multiple results?